Shiitake

-The shiitake, (/ʃɪˈtɑːkeɪ, ˌʃiːɪ-, -ki/; /ja/ Chinese, or black mushroom, Lentinula edodes) is a macrofungus native to East Asia and mainland Southeast Asia, which is cultivated and consumed around the globe.
+The shiitake (/ʃɪˈtɑːkeɪ, ˌʃiːɪ-, -ki/; /ja/ Chinese mushroom, black mushroom, Lentinula edodes or sometimes Lentinus edodes) is an edible mushroom native to East Asia and mainland Southeast Asia, which is cultivated and consumed around the globe.
+The earliest written records of their cultivation dates to 1209, during the Song dynasty in China.

 Taxonomy

 The fungus was first described scientifically as Agaricus edodes by Miles Joseph Berkeley in 1877.
 It was placed in the genus Lentinula by David Pegler in 1976.
 The fungus has acquired an extensive synonymy in its taxonomic history: